mhedgpeth/mhedgpeth.github.io/_posts/2014-09-17-sports-news-soap-operas-for-people-who-make-fun-of-soap-operas.md

 **Sports News is even more worthless than "Real" News.**<!--more-->

 Yes, you are hearing me correctly.
-I <a href="http://hedge-ops.com/escaping-with-the-news/" target="_blank">just finished</a> outlining everything wasteful and dumb about CNN and Fox News, but I'm saying sports news is even worse than that.
+I [just finished](/escaping-with-the-news/) outlining everything wasteful and dumb about CNN and Fox News, but I'm saying sports news is even worse than that.
 The difference: at least in "real" news we are talking about people's lives and well being.
 In sports we are talking about a game using the same medium and tone that we talk about people's lives and well being.

 A couple of observations really hit this home for me:

 **Sports news _loves _the soap opera story.** It's funny to think that way, too, since so many sports fans are uber-masculine and would never admit to enjoying soap operas as entertainment.
 A few examples (as you read these in the tone of an airhead woman in her early twenties talking about a soap opera):

-_OMG did you hear about** <a href="http://espn.go.com/dallas/mlb/story/_/id/11471420/ron-washington-quits-manager-texas-rangers" target="_blank">Ron Washington</a>?** He RESIGNED today as manager of the Rangers for personal reasons.
+_OMG did you hear about** [Ron Washington](http://espn.go.com/dallas/mlb/story/_/id/11471420/ron-washington-quits-manager-texas-rangers)?** He RESIGNED today as manager of the Rangers for personal reasons.
 Jon Daniels says it ISN'T about drugs.
 But who knows?
 I wonder how the players are feeling?_

-_OMG did you hear about the <a href="http://insider.espn.go.com/blog/nfl/rumors/post/_/id/24032/will-refs-pocket-flags-in-regular-season" target="_blank">number of penalties being called in NFL preseason</a>?
+_OMG did you hear about the [number of penalties being called in NFL preseason](http://insider.espn.go.com/blog/nfl/rumors/post/_/id/24032/will-refs-pocket-flags-in-regular-season)?
 I wonder if, like, the NFL will call those during the REGULAR SEASON!?!?!
 This might like change the whole game._

-_OMG, did you <a href="http://espn.go.com/blog/denver-broncos/post/_/id/8501/wes-welker-roundup-everything-you-need-to-know-about-his-suspension" target="_blank">hear that Wes Welker</a> is SUSPENDED for FOUR GAMES for taking drugs?
-I wonder what drugs they are????
-O&#8230;.M&#8230;..G&#8230;..!?!?!?!_
+_OMG, did you [hear that Wes Welker](http://espn.go.com/blog/denver-broncos/post/_/id/8501/wes-welker-roundup-everything-you-need-to-know-about-his-suspension) is SUSPENDED for FOUR GAMES for taking drugs?
+I wonder what drugs they are????...!?!?!?!_

 What is all of this about?